SINGAPORE: Do you own your HDB flat or are you merely a lessee? This has resurfaced as a hot button topic in recent weeks.

 - HDB flat prices will always be supported by their rental values.
 With its relatively high rental yield, HDB flats are still a very good rental investment, should buyers decide to rent them out.

 - There are a lot of subsidies with HDB flats.
-Whether you are buying a flat from HDB or from the resale market, there are a lot of subsidies available.
+Whether you are buying a flat from HDB or from the resale market, there are a lot of CPF housing grants available for HDB.
 Moreover, HDB upgrading programs also come heavily subsidised, while private property owners do not enjoy the same perks.

 - Private property can also suffer the same fate as HDB flats.
-Leasehold private property owners could also see their property values depreciate to zero, should the government reject their application to either top up their lease, or to collectively sell the land to a developer.
+Leasehold private property owners could also see their property values become zero when their leases end, should the government reject their application to either top up their lease, or to collectively sell the land to a developer.
 So far, it remains to be seen if this would happen to any private property.

 Ultimately, whether you see your HDB flat as an ownership or a lease is a matter of definition.